 - My personal statement/essay well reflects my talents and interests.

-- In addition to my GPA, I have included in my application other activities, clubs, teams, student government in which I have participated.
+- In addition to my grade point average (GPA), I have included in my application other activities, clubs, teams, student government in which I have participated.

 - I have sent out and/or received all of the required letters of recommendation.